 Besides aligning all the necessary teams, you'll also need the right tools to automate your onboarding process.

-Ng says, "Tools will differ depending on the departments.
+Ng adds, "Tools will differ depending on the departments.
 Saas Product teams may need software tools to help product walk-through or analysis.
 Reporting teams may need data analysis and tracking tools.
 Service teams may require communication tools.
 Building an integrated and connected infrastructure is extremely important to ensure future success."

 4. Prioritize the customer experience.